Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 ## Gallery
 The Gallery app holds the functionality for `Gallery`.

-Click [Here](https://www.youtube.com/watch?v=CPjyrHFvViA) to view video of the Gallery page
+Click [Here](https://www.youtube.com/watch?v=CPjyrHFvViA) to view a video of the Gallery page

 <p align="center">
  <img src="/static/images/HUNTINT/UserAction/Gallery.png" width="40%">
  </p>

   - Gallery can be viewed in three sections `All Gallery`, `Interiors` and `Exteriors`
-  - Each picture can be viewed seperately to find out a short description on a work accomplished in the picture.
+  - Each picture can be viewed separately to find out a short description of a work accomplished in the picture.

 ## Shop
 The bag app holds the functionality for `bag`, `checkout`, `search` and `invoice`.

-Click [Here](https://www.youtube.com/watch?v=QXFZefb8Mi8) to view video of the Shop page
+Click [Here](https://www.youtube.com/watch?v=QXFZefb8Mi8) to view a video of the Shop page

 <p align="center">
  <img src="/static/images/HUNTINT/UserAction/Shop.png" width="40%">
  </p>

- - Shop is seperated in 5 categories: `All Furnitures`, `Bed`, `Sofa`, `Chair` and `Table`.
+ - Shop is separated into 5 categories: `All Furnitures`, `Bed`, `Sofa`, `Chair` and `Table`.
  - Client can also search for a product using a search a product bar, this search bar is a global and can be viewed from any page.
- - To view an Item need to click on View Item, it will show a product details, product image and short description
+ - To view an Item need to click on View Item, it will show product details, product image and a short description
- - Potential buy can select quantity and view a product in full scale when clicked on it.
+ - Potential buy can select a quantity and view a product in full scale when clicked on it.
- - Once product is added to cart/bag it can be viewed in Shopping cart, where client can change its quantity or delete it from a cart.
+ - Once the product is added to cart/bag it can be viewed in Shopping cart, where the client can change its quantity or delete it from a cart.
- - when client is ready to checkout he will be directed to Stripe payment section, however, if client has not updated his personal details he will be directed to his profile account
+ - when the client is ready to checkout he will be directed to Stripe payment section, however, if the client has not updated his details he will be directed to his profile account
- - once payment has been made, client will receive a notification of a successful payment and an email sent to his registered email address.
+ - once payment has been made, the client will receive a notification of a successful payment and an email sent to his registered email address.

 ## Testimonials
 The Testaments app holds the functionality for `testaments` and `testament review`.

-Click [Here](https://www.youtube.com/watch?v=5ervA6jnC80) to view video of the Testamonials page
+Click [Here](https://www.youtube.com/watch?v=5ervA6jnC80) to view a video of the Testimonials page

 <p align="center">
  <img src="/static/images/HUNTINT/UserAction/Testamonials.png" width="40%">
  </p>

- - Client can add a review of services received by Hunt Interiors, however, his review will have to be approved by the site admin in order to view it in Testamonials page.
+ - Client can add a review of services received by Hunt Interiors, however, his review will have to be approved by the site admin to view it in Testimonials page.

 ## Contact Us
-The Contact us is a part of Home app.
+Contact Us is a part of the Home app.

-Click [Here](https://www.youtube.com/watch?v=rxGJX9mkcgY) to view video of the Contact Us page
+Click [Here](https://www.youtube.com/watch?v=rxGJX9mkcgY) to view a video of the Contact Us page

 <p align="center">
  <img src="/static/images/HUNTINT/UserAction/Contact.png" width="40%">